lis05/MoLa/idea/MoLa.md

 Signals a ValueError if the object on the stack is not boolean, InternalError if the stack is empty.

+Signals an InternalError if the address of the jump is out of bounds.

 #### `JUMP offset`
 - `offset` is the relative offset of the instruction where the VM has to jump.

 Jumps to the instruction at the position `offset` relative to the current instruction.

+Signals an InternalError if the address of the jump is out of bounds.

 #### `RETURN`
 - the stack must contain an object.